Annual reporting and renewal

 1. AEC Annual progress report

-As a condition of an approval and in order for your approved animal ethics projects to continue each year, you must provide written annual progress reports to the Animal Ethics Committee (AEC) (Code 2.2.37)
+As a condition of an approval and in order for your approved animal ethics projects to continue each year, you must provide an annual progress report to the Animal Ethics Committee (AEC).
+This can be done through IRMA.

-Each year during the life of a project, the Chief Investigator will be prompted by the AEC Secretariat (around 4 weeks prior to the anniversary of the project) to complete an Annual Report form (by a set date).
+Each year during the life of a project, the Chief Investigator will be prompted by the AEC Secretariat via an e-mail ( 4 weeks prior to the anniversary of the project) to complete an Annual Report (by a set date) by logging onto IRMA.
 In this report the AEC will be advised on:

 - what progress has been achieved, and whether the project is meeting its aims;